Back To Top

 To better support

-• We need help from the moment that we are unable to find a solution to a problem.
-Everyone is different, and there are no small problems.
-For example, someone may need help solving a math problem, whereas another person may need help dealing with a bully.
+• Help your teen recognize when it’s appropriate to ask for help.
+These are situations in which your teen isn’t able to come up with a solution to a problem—and there are no small problems.
+For example, one person may need help solving a math problem, whereas another person may need help dealing with a bully.

 4. Adopting prosocial behaviours